Kebumen Regency: Government

-Administrative districts
+Administrative divisions

-Kebumen Regency comprises twenty-six districts (kecamatan), tabulated below with their areas and their populations at the 2010 Census and the 2020 Census, together with the official estimates as at mid 2024.
+Kebumen Regency comprises twenty-six districts (kecamatan), tabulated below with their areas and their populations at the 2010 Census and the 2020 Census, together with the official estimates as at mid 2025.
+At the next level of administration there are 460 urban villages (kelurahan) and rural villages (desa), further divided into 1,965 hamlets, 1,952 neighbourhood associations, and 7,288 community units.
 The table also includes the locations of the district administrative centres, the number of administrative villages in each district (totaling 449 rural desa and 11 urban kelurahan), and its post code.